contao/docs/docs/manual/installation/install-contao.en.md

 ### Update database tables

-Once the Contao Manager has installed all packages, the database needs to be updated.
-To do this the [Contao install tool](../contao-installtool/) has to be started (Contao 4.13 LTS) or the required information has to be entered directly in the Contao Manager (Contao 5.x).
+Once the Contao Manager has installed all packages, you have to run the [Contao Install Tool](../contao-installtool/) (Contao 4.13 LTS) to update the database.

 ## Installation via the command line